andrewchaa/andrewchaa/README.md

 - 👋 Hi, I’m Youngho Andrew Chaa (@andrewchaa)
-- 👀 I’m interested in coding for things that make the already hard life slightly easier.
+- 👀 I’m interested in coding for things that make life easier.
-- 🌱 I’m currently learning typescript and functional programming
+- 🌱 I’m currently learning Python, Java, Scalar and functional programming
 - 📫 You can reach me by mailling to youngho@deepeyes.co.uk

 <!---